 In a medium pot, bring the sugar, agave syrup and 1/2 cup of the water to a boil over medium high heat.
-When the mixture has boiled, reduce the heat to medium.
+When the sugar mixture has boiled, reduce the heat to medium.

 Cover the pot and continue to cook over medium heat fore 3 minutes until the sugar has completely dissolved and there are no signs of sugar granules left.

 Prepare Gelatin – While the mixture is heating, add the remaining 1/2 cup of room temperature water and gelatin to the bowl of a stand mixer.
 Stir to combine and let the gelatin “bloom.”

-Once the honey mixture has reached 242-245 degrees, remove it form the heat.
-With the mixer on low, pour the hot honey into the bowl of the stand mixer, making sure to pour it down the side of the bowl so as not to scorch the gelatin.
+Add To Mixer – Once the sugar mixture has reached 242-245 degrees, remove it form the heat.
+With the mixer on low, pour the hot syrup into the bowl of the stand mixer, making sure to pour it down the side of the bowl so as not to scorch the gelatin mixture.

 Beat – Turn the mixer to medium high speed and beat the mixture for 5 minutes.